 Congress should not pass legislation that hurts free, local broadcasting by modifying the tax laws to make advertising more expensive for businesses.
 Advertising is currently treated as an ordinary and necessary business expense - just like salaries, rent and utilities - under the U.S. tax code.
 This means a business can fully deduct the expense in the year it was incurred.
 Some in Congress have suggested changing the tax treatment of advertising for specific types of products, such as pharmaceuticals.
 This change would have a devastating impact on listeners and viewers of local radio and television stations that rely on advertising revenue to survive, raises significant First Amendment concerns and ignores the important consumer benefits that advertising provides.Learn More

 In 1978, the Federal Communications Commission (FCC) established the Minority Tax Certificate Program, which provided a tax incentive to those who sold their majority interest in a broadcast station to minorities.
 From 1978 to 1995, the program was highly effective in leveling the playing field for underrepresented broadcasters, increasing diverse ownership in broadcast stations by more than 550 percent.
 Unfortunately, Congress repealed this program in 1995.
 Broadcasters opposed this repeal because of the program's dramatic and positive impact on increasing ownership of broadcast stations for people of color.
-The tax certificate has proven to be an effective mechanism for bringing more people of color into station ownership and should be reinstated.Learn More
+Congress should pass legislation to ensure diverse representation in broadcast station ownership.Learn More

 Virtually all states provide protections, either by statute or by judicial decision, so that journalists are not routinely forced to reveal the identity of confidential sources.
 In federal courts, however, there is no uniform set of standards to govern when information about confidential sources can be sought from reporters.
 Broadcast journalists' ability to bring important matters to the American public has been put in jeopardy as numerous reporters have been questioned about their confidential sources or had their records subpoenaed in cases before federal courts.